TanmayAgrawal/ACM_Website/README.md

 # ACM_Website
-All the images are present in 'skins' folder
+All the images are present in 'skins' folder.

 Folders for respective file classes have been made.